By Tim I. Purdy

 The history of Lassen Volcanic National Park is an intriguing one, and with thought in mind, work on a comprehensive history is now being undertaken.
 Fortunately, several people such as Eunice Colburn, Paul Schulz, Douglas H. Strong and Roy D. Sifford, have been instrumental chronicling the Park's past.

-Mount Lassen , Cinder Cone, its various hydrothermal features and lakes have captured the attention of many over the years.
+Mount Lassen , Cinder Cone, and the Parks various hydrothermal features and lakes have captured the attention of many over the years.
 While on a prospecting trip in the summer of 1851, Grover K. Godfrey, along with a prospecting party of nine other men, made the first known ascent to the mountain's summit.
 Godfrey observed from this vantage point at the top, “The sight is unrivaled in beauty and magnificence.
 Its like the vision of some dream land.
 I fancied I could see all the kingdom of this world at one glance.”

 In the fall of 1863, as a part of the geological reconnaissance survey of Northern California, Josiah D. Whitney of the California State Geological Survey sent four men to conduct field work—William H. Brewer, Clarence King, James T. Gardiner and Richard Cotter.
 In September 1863, they climbed Mount Lassen to examine the lava flows among other things.
 Brewer, like Godfrey, was also in awe of the view.
 Years later Brewer exclaimed, “Although I have often reached greater altitudes, that day stands out in my memory as one of the most impressive in my life.”